 The source code is made available under the terms of the MIT license.

 If you make use of this code, please cite this package and its dependencies.
-You can find more information about how and what to cite in the Citing exoplanet & its dependencies documentation.
+You can find more information about how and what to cite in the citation documentation.

 Fixes compatibility with PyMC3 version 3.9

 Adds support for light travel time when computing positions in Keplerian orbits

 Adds a “Jacobian” interface to the orbit objects for reparameterization

 Adds support for fitting circular orbits with duration